 Credit card vs. debit card vs. prepaid card

 Corporate cards are here to take away the stress of spending management.
 Any company of any size can make use of a credit card and debit card to manage their day-to-day business expenses.
-But before you begin your journey with payment cards, you need to compare different types of payment cards available.
+Using corporate cards for business expense ensures a streamlined and more transparent process, reducing the hassle of manual tracking and reimbursements.

 They are usually categorized into credit cards, debit cards, and prepaid cards based on how the fund transfer happens between the card and the bank account.
 Understanding the nature, uses, and benefits of corporate cards can help you pick what is best for your business.